-The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War by
+The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War by Malcolm Gladwell

 (New York: Little Brown, 2021), 240

 The book takes its name from a group of forward thinking American air theorists who in the 1920's and 1930's saw the potential (but yet unrealized) power of exclusive air war with bombing of key military targets.
-They believed this precision bombing could replace the mass destruction of armies as seen in
+They believed this precision bombing could replace the mass destruction of armies as seen in World War I with targeted destruction of military equipment and infrastructure, and thus lessen the inhumanity of warfare.

 Carl Norden advanced the technology required for this vision with his Norden bombsight.
 Norden’s Christianity provided the moral backdrop for his work, which he believed could make war less devastating.
 Instead of massive armies clashing on the battlefield, an adversary could be rendered unable to wage war with precision strikes on the industrial plants supplying their war effort with a commensurate reduction in the loss of life.